nathanbuchar/electron-settings/README.md

 A simple persistent user settings manager for [Electron][external_electron].

-Originally adapted from Atom's own configuration manager, electron-settings allows you to save your users' settings to the disk so that they can be loaded in the next time your app starts without skipping a beat.
+The settings manager of choice for [Electron's own demo app](https://github.com/electron/electron-api-demos) and originally adapted from Atom's own configuration manager, electron-settings allows you to save your users' settings to the disk so that they can be loaded in the next time your app starts without skipping a beat.

 Also, you can [subscribe to settings and get notified when their value changes][api_method_watch].
 So that's pretty neat.